2018 Ruth Page Award

 THE RUTH PAGE AWARD COMMITTEE ANNOUNCES

-at the Harris Theater for Music and Dance After Batsheva Performance
+at the Harris Theater for Music and Dance After Performance of Layla and Majnun

-Venetia Stifler, executive and artistic director of the Ruth Page Center for the Arts and The 2017 Ruth Page Award Committee are pleased to announce their selection for this year’s Ruth Page Award – Batsheva Dance Company and Chicago Film Archives.
-The Awards will be presented following the performance of Batsheva Dance Company at Harris Theater for Music and Dance, 205 E. Randolph St., Friday, Jan.
-27 at 7:30 p.m.
-Tickets to the 2017 Ruth Page Awards are $60 and include a private reception at 6 p.m. and the performance of the Batsheva Dance Company’s Last Work presented by the Harris Theater in partnership with the Ravinia Festival, at 7:30 p.m.
+The Awards will be presented following the performance of Layla and Majnun at Harris Theater for Music and Dance, 205 E. Randolph St., Friday, March 16 at 7:30 p.m.
+Tickets to the 2018 Ruth Page Awards are $60 and include a private reception at 6 p.m. followed by the performance of Layla and Majnun presented by the Harris Theater in partnership with the Ravinia Festival, at 7:30 p.m.
 This performance is part of Ravinia’s annual Ruth Page Festival of Dance.
-Following the performance and the presentation of The Ruth Page Awards there will be a question and answer session with Batsheva’s Artistic Director Ohad Naharin and moderated by the Chicago Reader’s Matt de la Pena.
+Following the performance and the presentation of The Ruth Page Awards there will be a question and answer session with Layla and Majnun's creative team.

-THIS EVENT IS SOLD OUT.
-For questions or additional information, contact Silvino da Silva, Director of Marketing & Communications at 312-337-6543.
+For questions or additional information, contact Silvino da Silva, Director of Marketing & Communications at email@example.com or 312-337-6543.

 The Ruth Page Award has been given by the Ruth Page Center for the Arts on behalf of the Ruth Page Foundation and the Chicago dance community since 1986.
 This award, in honor of dance icon, Ruth Page (1899-1991), is a unique opportunity for the Ruth Page Center to acknowledge or help further an individual's or organization's artistic momentum.
 The award also continues the tradition of honoring those whose contributions to dance share Page's passion, artistry and vision.